asinha94/BreakoutGL/README.md

 ![](https://github.com/asinha94/BreakoutGL/blob/main/breakout.gif)

-Apologies for the choppy gif, I didn't look over any of the encoding options.
+Apologies for the choppy gif, I didn't look over any of the encoding options before creating the gif.
+Looks a lot better in person I swear!

 # TODO
 - shader class doesn't detect file not found